I arrived on these shores just over a year ago, and the Dutch lifestyle has already taught me a few things about myself.

 I cycle; at least I did as a student, and I’ve enjoyed getting muddy on mountain biking trails in New Zealand.
 So naturally, I thought the first thing I’d do when we arrived in this tiny country of elegant cycling giants, would be to hop on a bike.
 Embarrassingly, it turns out that even five-year-old children cycle better than I do.

 My husband surprised me with a bicycle complete with a child seat, called a moedersfiets, for my first birthday in the Netherlands.
 Instead of excitement, I was filled with an overwhelming urge to curl up in a fetal position.
-I mean, 22 million bicycles for a population for 17 million people, seriously?
+I mean, 22 million bicycles for a population of 17 million people, seriously?
 I felt utterly unqualified to join this cycling way of life.

 I have been that silly person stepping off a tram, standing clueless in the middle of a fietspad (bicycle path), avoiding injury only because of the ninja-like agility of the Dutch cyclist.
 I’ve witnessed parents steering a full bakfiets (a bicycle for transporting children), with a newborn strapped to their chest and another child balancing on the back or even precariously standing on the carrier.